 Dry food in Japan

-On the front page, I have already talked about the humidity level in Japan.
+On the front page, we have already talked about the humidity level in Japan.
 It is high enough to make any food rotten except in the Winter (dry) season.
-Besides, Japan’s leading food industry was agriculture and fishing.
-Therefore, improvement in food protection by drying was inevitable.

 That method was effective.
 We Japanese successfully kept food, crops, leafy vegetables, and even fish meat edible for several months.